Micah456/EmailWebApp/README.md

 -Enable deletion of draft emails - involves trash folder -Enable deletion of sent emails - involves trash folder - email has TrashFrom and TrashTo boolean attributes -Connect to database and rework sysapi
+-Media queries
+-Running apis as separate scripts on different ports

 *Notes:*
 -Output folder is used for testing purposes only